 Julia Xu, MD, MSc-GH

 Julia Xu completed the Global Health Internal Medicine Residency in 2018 with a Master of Science in Global Health from Duke.
 Julia received her medical degree from Columbia University.
 As a Doris Duke Clinical Research Fellow, Dr. Xu studied the clinical significance of G6PD deficiency in an HIV clinic in the Dominican Republic and also performed a secondary epidemiological study on hemoglobinopathies.
 As a Global Health Fellow, she focused her research on benign hematology and worked at Siriraj Hospital located in Bangkok, Thailand.
-Julia is continuing her training as a fellow at the National Institute of Health’s Center for Cancer Research and is currently an Assistant Professor at the University of Pittsburgh Medical Center.
+Julia continued her training as a fellow at the National Institute of Health’s Center for Cancer Research and is currently an Assistant Professor at the University of Pittsburgh Medical Center.